Designing for Privacy: How a Privacy-First Approach Enhances Data Protection and Compliance | Blog

 What Is Privacy-First Design?

+Privacy should be the default setting in digital products.
 A privacy-first design approach embeds data protection principles into every platform layer.
 It involves:

 • Minimizing data collection: Only gathering essential information.